-Ian Stewart handles complex litigation in state and federal courts, where he frequently defends catastrophic multi-party litigation.
-Ian’s practice includes product liability, professional liability and general liability matters, as well as data privacy and intellectual property litigation.
+Ian Stewart handles complex litigation in both state and federal courts, where he frequently defends catastrophic multi-party litigation.
+Ian focuses his practice on product liability, professional liability and general liability matters, as well as intellectual property and commercial disputes.

 Limit on Liability in Disclosure of Medical Information